barcek/rhizo/README.md

 3. include the base entries 'start' and 'error'.

 The `FrameInput` and `FrameEntry` components are visible initially.
 The `entry` computed value for the entry to be displayed is found by the store instance using `route.params.name` and the `routes` computed value and passed as a prop via the `router-view` element.
 Whether or not the `FrameIndex` component is visible is determined by the `indexIsSeen` boolean value.

+The filter components are each also passed a unique `filterId` prop and the `FrameIndex` component is passed the `channelNature` computed value indicating whether the channel is single or multi-element.

+##### Events

 Two key events may be emitted by a filter component: